 Alameda Park

-Furthermore, the park serves as a favored site for numerous local cultural events.
+The park also serves as a site for numerous local cultural events.
 Hence, you may encounter a riveting flamenco performance or an engaging local fair during your visit.

 Walk down Avenida del Mar

-This pedestrian avenue links Alameda Park with the Promenade and is a marvel in its own right.
+This pedestrian avenue links Alameda Park with the Promenade and is a marvel in its own right with palm trees giving it that exotic feel.

 Its open-air exhibition of Salvador Dali sculptures sets Avenida del Mar apart.
-These ten bronze sculptures, strewn across the avenue, add an artistic dimension to your trip to Marbella.
+These ten bronze sculptures, strewn across the avenue, are worth taking a closer look at.

 I always feel like I’m walking through an open-air art exhibition when strolling down this iconic street and it never ceases to amaze me.